brmatthy/Class-Imbalance-in-Active-Learning/README.md

 - [Classifiers](src/classifiers.ipynb): Compares different classifiers to determine which ones are better suited for our purposes.
 - [Query by committee](src/query_by_committee.ipynb): Implements the Query by Committee query strategy using the discovered classifiers.
 - [FourD's](src/fourDs.ipynb): Implements the FourDs query strategy to try and improve the MixtureModelClassifier.
-- [Skew](src/skew.ipynb): Compares the effect of different skews in the imbalance.

 ### Batches
 Next we took a look at batches to discover more realistic situations.